ElectronicSpaceCat/DIY-Reflow-Oven/README.md

 * To flash the board, run the ```usb_flash.bat``` and make sure to replace 'COM4' with whatever yours is at the line ```COMM_PORT := COM4```
 * If the binary drag and drop isn't broken like mine was then you may try that option instead

+## Debug/Testing
+* Use a program like Putty to connect to the Arduino over USB at 115200 baud rate.
+* Type "help" to get a list of available commands.
+* PID Tuning: Replace reflow_main.cpp with pid_tuner.cpp and recompile.
+Type "help" for available commands.
+* The PID tuner is separate because it wasn't meant for reflow purposes.
+It was for recording the temperature ramp rates from room temp to the setpoint.
+Sadly, I lost spreadsheet with some of my test data.
+However, one can set Putty to record the output window and save it as a csv file, which the debug output is already formatted for it.
+*
 ## TODO
 * schematic